working-agile/price-calculator-python/README.md

 ### What is this branch for? ###

-* Show the refactored application where the Dependency Injection principle has been applied, so that basic characterization tests could be implemented.
+* This is the result of the refactoring according to the SRP.
+* Unit tests have been added to show how unit tests document the business rules.
+* They provide a safety net for implementing changes to the business rules.

 ### What should you do here?

-* Execute the characterization tests.
+* Execute the unit tests
-* Refactor applying the Single Responsibility Principle (SPR) to separate the business logic from infrastructure code.
+* Implement the new business rule: a new training course **BDD for Agile Teams** needs to be implemented.
+Miniumum price of 700 R$
+SuperEarly bird price of 399 R$ and EarlyBird discount of 30 R$ per day.
+* Create unit tests for the new functionality and make sure at each step that all the unit tests continue passing.

 ### Branches